py-code314/binary-search-trees/README.md

 - `height(value)`: Returns the height of the given node (number of edges between the node and the farthest leaf node).
 - `depth(value)`: Returns the depth of the given node from the root node (number of edges between the node and the root node).
 - `isBalanced()`: Returns true if the tree is balanced, false otherwise.
-- `rebalance()`: Rebalances the tree by adding missing nodes to make it balanced.
+- `rebalance()`: Rebalances the tree if it is not balanced.
 - `prettyPrint()`: Prints the tree in a pretty format.

 #### Helper methods:

 - `processArray(array)`: Returns a sorted array with duplicates removed.
-- `sortedArrayToBSTRecur(array, start, end)`: A recursive function to create a balanced binary search tree.
+- `sortedArrayToBSTRecursive(array, start, end)`: A recursive function to create a balanced binary search tree.
 - `insertRecursive(value, node)`: Recursively inserts a given value into the binary search tree.
 - `traverseRootFirst(callback, currentNode)`: A helper function for performing a pre-order traversal of the tree.
 - `traverseRootMiddle(callback, currentNode)`: A helper function for performing a in-order traversal of the tree.